 For more information on these schools, please go to each school’s individual entry on the GSGI database or The GSGI article 'Best schools in Basel considered by expats'.

 Many ex-pats choose the Swiss school system because it has a good reputation and because all neighbourhoods have a school located locally (usually within walking distance).
 This is great for the school run and also gives you a chance to integrate into the local community, including your child picking up Swiss-German and German, and obviously a huge added bonus is that they are free.

-There are two years of kindergarten and your child will go to the kindergarten local to where you live.
+There are 11 years of compulsory education (usually ending at 15), starting with two years of kindergarten and your child will go to the kindergarten local to where you live.
 If your pre-kindergarten child has insufficient knowledge of German, they can go to a playgroup where they learn German through play.
-Registration forms for that year arrive in January.

 However, unlike in England, children won't start learning to read and write during these first two years.
 Instead of formal learning, the idea is that kindergarten children are prepared for future learning by doing arts and crafts, basket weaving, singing and playing in classes limited to 20, an introduction that many parents like.